ForestAdmin/agent-nodejs/docs/under-the-hood/queries/filters.md

 ## Operator equivalence

 You may have noticed that many operators overlap.
-In order to make connectors quicker to implement, forest admin supports automatic operator replacement.
+In order to make data sources quicker to implement, forest admin supports automatic operator replacement.

 What that means, is that when an operator can be expressed using a combination of other operators, forest admin will perform the substitution automatically using the following table.